prestonharberts/biblegateway-to-obsidian/Bible/Scripture/num29.md

 ###### 5
 <span class=verse-body>5</span>‘with one male goat for a purification offering to make an atonement for you;
 ###### 6
-<span class=verse-body>6</span>‘this is in addition to the monthly burnt offering and its grain offering, and the daily burnt offering with its grain offering and their drink offerings as prescribed, as a sweet aroma, a sacrifice made by fire to the Lᴏʀᴅ.
+<span class=verse-body>6</span>‘this is in addition to the monthly burnt offering and its grain offering, and the daily burnt offering with its grain offering and their drink offerings as prescribed, as a sweet aroma, a sacrifice made by fire to the Lᴏʀᴅ.’
-<div class=paragraph-break></div>

-‘## The Day of Atonement
+## The Day of Atonement
-<div class=paragraph-break></div>

 ###### 7
 <span class=verse-first>7</span>“‘On the tenth day of this seventh month you are to have a holy assembly.
 You must humble yourselves; you must not do any work on it.
 ###### 8